-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 - Tap Sticker Details.

-Swipe to the left on the sticker's details to delete it.
+Swipe all of the way to the left on the sticker to delete it from the thread.

-How iMessage apps and stickers on Mac work
+How Messages apps and stickers on Mac work

-iMessage on Mac doesn't have the same open API that iMessage on iPhone does.
+iMessage on Mac doesn't have the same open API that iMessage for iPhone does.
 You can't download or send stickers or information from an app while using iMessage on Mac.
-You can, however, see stickers that are sent to you in iMessage and apps that have interactive information usually include a link, so when you click on it, you're redirected to a website.
+You can, however, see stickers that are sent to you in iMessage, and apps that have interactive information usually include a link, so when you click on it, you're redirected to a website.

-With apps, you won't be able to interact with the information like you do on iPhone and iPad.
-For example, if someone sends you a link to a movie showtime from Fandango in iMessage, you can view the movie on Fandango's website, and even purchase tickets, but you can't change the showtime and send back "How about 8:30 PM instead?"
+With apps, you won't be able to interact with the information as you do on your iPhone and iPad.
+For example, if someone sends you a link to movie showtimes from Fandango in iMessage, you can view the movie on Fandango's website, and even purchase tickets, but you can't change the showtime and send back "How about 8:30 PM instead?"

 You also can't delete or view the details of a sticker.
 You can react to chats, but that's it.